Frequently asked questions

 What are your hours and fees?

-We offer appointments on weekdays except Wednesday, and on Saturdays.
+We offer appointments on weekdays (except Weds) and Saturdays.
 Please see the practical info page for exact hours and fees.

 Do you see clients outside Melbourne?